How to Get Rid of Cockroaches

 Products you can use to treat a roach infestation

-Now that you’ve tackled preventing roaches from taking up residence, it’s time to take care of the infestation itself, usually with chemical pesticides.
+Now that you’ve tackled preventing roaches from taking up residence, it’s time to take care of the infestation itself.
+Usually chemical pesticides are the best way to get rid of cockroaches.
 Here are a few to consider:

 - The roach bomb, also known as a roach fogger, can be an effective way to tackle a roach infestation.
 The roach bomb releases chemical pesticides into the air of your home and permeates the areas where roaches like to hide.